-This procedure applies to complaints about services supplied directly by the Arts Council or by third party organisations/individuals funded by the Arts Council.
+The procedure applies to complaints about services supplied directly by the Arts Council or by third party organisations/individuals funded by the Arts Council.
 It does not apply to complaints from organisations/individuals who have been rejected for funding or who feel they have not received sufficient funding.
-Such complaints should be dealt with under the Funding Review procedure.
+Such complaints will be dealt with through the Funding Review procedure.

 Complaints from members of the general public over funding decisions should be dealt with under this Service Complaints procedure.

 Please note that the Arts Council will only consider complaints made in writing as formal complaints.
 The Arts Council will not record remarks/complaints made by telephone, or on social media as complaints.